node-dmx/dmx/readme.md

 This event is emitted whenever <code>update</code> is called either by the integrating application or by an animation step.

 If triggered by an animation step, <code>extraData.origin</code> will be the string <code>'animation'</code>.

-## Webinterface

-Versions prior to 0.2 included a Webinterface.
-This has since been moved into its own repository at <https://github.com/node-dmx/dmx-web>

-## Community

-We're happy to help.
-Chat with us on IRC in #dmx on libera.chat.